A Short Intro to ModelSim Verilog Simulator

 • Run - 100ns: Run for 100ns of simulation time.

 • If you find a bug, you can edit, recompile and restart the simulation, without quitting the ModelSim executable.
-Just type the same vlog compilation command you'd use at the shell prompt and then type restart.
-This will save a lot of time.
+Just type the same compilation command into the bash shell and then type restart the simulation inside ModelSim.
+You do not need to restart ModelSim after recompiling.

-• For power users, virtually all click-able things can be accessed with keyboard commands.
+• Virtually all click-able things can be accessed with keyboard commands.
 For power users with too much time on their hands, ModelSim can be scripted using TCL.